 Here, we’ll look at the two main ways you can reduce your inheritance tax bill with a deed of variation.

-When someone leaves their estate to their spouse, the inheritance tax threshold doesn’t apply.
+Gifts between spouses are exempt from inheritance tax.
 This means that someone can leave an estate worth over £325,000 to their spouse or civil partner without incurring any inheritance tax.

 In this scenario, the inheritance tax allowance of the person who died is also transferred to the surviving spouse, effectively increasing the spouse’s inheritance tax threshold to £650,000.
 It may therefore be a good idea to transfer inheritance to the surviving spouse if they are likely to provide for the original beneficiaries in the future.